tamton-aquib/scripts/README.md

-# Some shell scripts I regularly use.
+# Some scripts I use.

 ### Get my virmc: